jacobceles/CS527/README.md

-# CS527
-Projects For Rutgers CS 527 Database System For Data Science

-## Description
+# Web App which uses SQL to query Redshift, SQL and MongoDB
 The project is an implementation of a web app which accepts an SQL query as input, and display the result as output.
+It was done as part of the project for the Rutgers course, CS 527 - Database System For Data Science.

+## Features
 Here are some features of this implementation:
 - Retrieves data from MySQL, Redshift and MongoDB using _SQL queries_
 - Handles error cases gracefully by displaying the error message and code
 - Able to execute DDL statements and Stored procedures as well